 - a.
-Verify untaxed income question 45 for student and 94 for the dependent student's parent(s) - b.
-Verify income data based on tax filing status - c.
+Verify income data based on tax filing status - b.
 If verified income is not sufficient, student/parent must explain how family was supported

 In addition, the institution may verify any other application items, requiring reasonable documentation, which may be selected by the institution.